Transipedia/countTags/README.md

-# countTags - counting a set of k-mers into a set of FASTQ files
+# countTags - counting a set of k-mers from a set of FASTQ files

 ## Installation